SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 1. Introduce a basic HTML page to be served for the UI

 Following the "convention over configuation" theme, the Node.js flavored CAP model will also automatically serve static resources (such as UI artefacts) from a directory called `app/`.

 If there isn't anything that can be sensibly served in the `app/` directory it will serve the "Welcome to cds.services" landing page we've seen already:

 ![the "Welcome to cds.services" landing page](../07/two-services.png)

-:point_right: Create an `app/` directory, at the same level as the `db/` and `srv/` directories.
-This directory that will contain the app files.

-:point_right: Create the `webapp/` directory as a child of the `app/` and create an `index.html` file within it, containing the following.
+:point_right: Create the `webapp/` directory as a child of the existing `app/` directory, and create an `index.html` file within it, containing the following:

 ```html
 <!DOCTYPE html>